LuxRemix: Lighting Decomposition and Remixing for Indoor Scenes: Introduction

 The key insight enabling our approach is that modern diffusion models encode rich priors about indoor lighting that can be leveraged for decomposition, while multi-view geometric constraints provide the necessary consistency to propagate these decompositions across views.
 By formulating lighting decomposition as a multi-view harmonization problem and encoding the results in a fast, differentiable 3D representation (3D Gaussians), we achieve both high-quality per-light control and real-time interactive performance.

-Our main contributions are: \begin{enumerate} \item A single-image lighting decomposition model to factorize complex indoor scene lighting into individually controllable light sources. \item A multi-view lighting harmonization method to ensure 3D consistency of the individual light source decompositions across all captured viewpoints. \item Encoding the decomposed, consistent lighting in a relightable 3D Gaussian splatting representation, enabling real-time interactive manipulation of individual near-field light sources from novel viewpoints. \item A large-scale synthetic dataset of 12,000 generated indoor scenes with ground-truth per-light decompositions. \end{enumerate}
+Our main contributions are: \begin{enumerate} \item A single-image lighting decomposition model to factorize complex indoor scene lighting into individually controllable light sources. \item A multi-view lighting harmonization method to ensure 3D consistency of the individual light source decompositions across all captured viewpoints. \item Encoding the decomposed, consistent lighting in a relightable 3D Gaussian splatting representation, enabling real-time interactive manipulation of individual near-field light sources from novel viewpoints. \item A large-scale synthetic dataset of over 12,000 generated indoor scenes with ground-truth per-light decompositions, which we are publicly releasing. \end{enumerate}